terminal-animations

 1. Customise Animation

-animate.sh -a spinner -p 'Sleeping ' sleep 5
+tan -a classic -p 'Sleeping ' sleep 5

 2. Customise prefix